unc-csxl/orientation/frontend/typescript_tutorial.md

 </tr>
 </table>

 In this example, we use JSON (JavaScript object notation) to *create an object of data* that contains the *same properties* that a `Person` objct should have.
-Suprisingly enough, due to TypeScript being a structural language, this ***is a valid way to instantiate an object, technically of type object, that can used anywhere an object of type `Person` is expected without explicitly implementing the `Person` interface!***
+Surprisingly enough, due to TypeScript being a structural language, this ***is a valid way to instantiate an object, technically of type object, that can used anywhere an object of type `Person` is expected without explicitly implementing the `Person` interface!***

 This feature is often called "duck typing", thanks to the addage "if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
 TypeScript and structural typing take it further: "if it's a goose that looks like a duck, then it's a duck."
 In programming, structural type checking like TypeScript's, relaxes the strictness of nominal typing like Java's, by embracing the idea that _if an object has all the same fields and methods needed as some other type_, then it's probably OK to treat it as that other type.